Gastric Bypass Surgery Cost and Procedure Information

 It may also be useful to place some things you know you will need at an accessible level.
 For example, placing crockery and food items on a shelf or countertop where you will not have to bend down or stretch up.
 This will prevent you from putting unnecessary stress on your stitches.

 You may not feel up to going shopping for some time after your surgery.
 Therefore, it can be really helpful to do a big food shop to stock up on what you need before your gastric bypass surgery.
 Some people also like to cook meals and freeze them so that they don’t have to cook during their recovery.
 Online shopping is another great resource you can make use of.
 You may like to make yourself familiar with how this works before your surgery if you are unsure.
 Remember that your diet will have to change for a period of time after your surgery.
-The specifics of this will be discussed by your surgeon and/or dietitian.
+Your surgeon and/or dietitian will discuss the specifics of this.

 Pets and children